derp000/derp000.github.io/_portfolio/helios.md

 collection: portfolio
 ---

 Created a responsive mock space-tourism company website with interactive 3D components.
 I had a lot of fun building this out and involved a lot of trial and error, especially with getting the interactive 3D globes to work!
 Through my research, I was also able to learn a lot about the aerospace industry.
+Although my partner did not know how to code, she was immensely knowledgeable and helpful in the aerospace field.

 *Technologies:* React.js, Three.js, TailwindCSS